-- -i : Install the service - -s: Install the service and choose the automatic startup mode - -u: Un-install the service - -dbg: Run in console mode to debug service.
+- -i : Install the service - -s : Install the service and choose the automatic startup mode - -u : Un-install the service - -dbg : Run in console mode to debug service.
 The service must have been installed prior to used it.
 The classical -v device server option can be used with the -d option.

-On the command line, all these options must be used after the device server instance name ("opc fluids -i" to install the service, "opc fluids -u" to un-install the service, "opc fluids -v -d" to debug the service)
+On the command line, all these options must be used after the device server instance name ("opc fluids -i" to install the service, "opc fluids -v -d" to debug the service)